James4Ever0/notes/Cats video with lyrics_2.md

 Finally, the cats.

 To harvest video by tags, authors, categorize them, count the views divided by time, model the predicted views and select only the best, original videos to upload.

+The views on other platforms does not matter and views on other channels does not matter, in the long term.
+We might try to embrace them because of this number seen on others but we need real feedback on our channels.

 I am selling myself on cheap.
 Maybe not.